 Randy Brooks, CEO of Avast Real Estate, built his real estate operation of more than 100 people with his method of per…

 On Thursday, the Federal Election Commission will take up a request by Take Back Action Fund regarding the need for disclaimers on Facebook Advertising.
 The Action was created by people who wanted to join Take Back Our Republic as conservatives concerned about the need for campaign finance reform, but who wanted to engage in activities that went beyond the scope of Take Back Our Republic, which is a non-profit under 501(c)3 of the IRS code.

 The Action Fund is a 501(c)4 that shares the conviction that voters have the right to know who is producing political advertising, particularly to identify attempts to flood huge amounts of money from foreign countries.
 To that end, the Action Fund asked the FEC if potential hard-hitting social media ads would require the same kind of disclosure required when similar TV commercials or direct mail attack pieces must provide.

-The Action Fund is encouraged by two draft response to the the request to be considered Thursday, which are identified as Agenda…
+The Action Fund is encouraged by two draft response to the request to be considered Thursday, which is identified as Agenda Docu…